drupalprojects/features_override/README.txt

 4) Click the "Create Feature" tab.

 5) Enter a name for your Override feature.
-Enter a description.

 6) Click the "Edit components" drop-down and select "Feature Overrides".
 A list of overridden components will be shown.
 For example, if you changed a